Thunderbird (wine): History

 In the 1940s, Ernest Gallo wanted to expand his wine-making business by marketing to groups he felt were underserved but potentially lucrative.
 After several new products failed on the market, including a beverage marketed towards women called Gallo-ette and a low-alcohol apple wine called Scotty, he found success with Thunderbird, which was targeted to the African-American community.

 A change in federal law during 1955 allowed wine to be modified with flavoring agents without resulting in a higher tax, which previously would have impacted the final price of the product.
 A Los Angeles Gallo salesman noticed liquor store cashiers kept a bottle of concentrated lemon juice behind the counter and would add this to bottles of white port wine upon the request of the African-American purchaser.
 Upon learning this, Gallo instructed his staff to develop a wine beverage which resulted in Thunderbird, a sweetened, fortified lemon-flavored port wine.
 This product was very successful, and sold 32 million gallons in 1957, its first year of production enabling Gallo to reposition from third place to first place in the California wine market and eventually become the top winemaker in the US.

-Gallo employed celebrity actor James Mason to help market the wine in television ads.
+Gallo employed celebrity actors James Mason, Tab Hunter, and Cesar Romero to help market the wine on television.
 Thunderbird is frequently mentioned in songs.